Dieses Angebot wurde verkauft am Mo, 29. Sep um 07:10.

 Synopsis

 This book presents a radically different argument for what has caused, and likely will continue to cause, the collapse of emerging market economies.
+The book asserts that while Wall Street is keenly aware of the implications of capital structure for stability and predictability, it has all but ignored these implications for emerging economies.
+The book explains how capital structures in emerging markets can be either "correlated" or "inverted" and how they systematically act to dampen or exacerbate volatility. it explains how a "capital structure trap" can force a system into a very mehanical process of collapse., This book presents a radically different argument for what has caused, and likely will continue to cause, the collapse of emerging market economies.
 Pettis combines the insights of economic history, economic theory, and finance theory into a comprehensive model for understanding sovereign liability management and the causes of financial crises.
-He examines recent financial crises in emerging market countries along with the history of international lending since the1820s to argue that the process of international lending is driven primarily by external events and not by local politics and/or economic policies.
-He draws out the corporate finance implications ofthis approach to argue that most of the current analyses of the recent financial crises suffered by Latin America, Asia, and Russia have largely missed the point.
-He then develops a sovereign finance model, analogous to corporate finance, to understand the capital structure needs of emerging market countries.
-Using this model, he finally puts into perspective the recent crises, a new sovereign liability management theory, the implications of the model for sovereign debt restructurings, and thenew financial architecture.
-Bridging the gap between finance specialists and traders, on the one hand, and economists and policy-makers on the other, The Volatility Machine iscritical reading for anyone interested in where the international economy is going over the next several years., This book presents a radically different argument for what has caused, and likely will continue to cause, the collapse of emerging market economies.
-Pettis combines the insights of economic history, economic theory, and finance theory into a comprehensive model for understanding sovereign liability management and the causes of financial crises.
 He examines recent financial crises in emerging market countries along with the history of international lending since the 1820s to argue that the process of international lending is driven primarily by external events and not by local politics and/or economic policies.
 He draws out the corporate finance implications of this approach to argue that most of the current analyses of the recent financial crises suffered by Latin America, Asia, and Russia have largely missed the point.
 He then develops a sovereign finance model, analogous to corporate finance, to understand the capital structure needs of emerging market countries.
 Using this model, he finally puts into perspective the recent crises, a new sovereign liability management theory, the implications of the model for sovereign debt restructurings, and the new financial architecture.
-Bridging the gap between finance specialists and traders, on the one hand, and economists and policy-makers on the other, The Volatility Machine is critical reading for anyone interested in where the international economy is going over the next several years., This book presents a radically different argument for what has caused, and likely will continue to cause, the collapse of emerging market economies.
-The book asserts that while Wall Street is keenly aware of the implications of capital structure for stability and predictability, it has all but ignored these implications for emerging economies.
-The book explains how capital structures in emerging markets can be either "correlated" or "inverted" and how theysystematically act to dampen or exacerbate volatility. it explains how a "capital structure trap" can force a system into a very mehanical process of collapse.
+Bridging the gap between finance specialists and traders, on the one hand, and economists and policy-makers on the other, The Volatility Machine is critical reading for anyone interested in where the international economy is going over the next several years.

 LC Classification Number